AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-60804-editing-customer-linked-to-deleted-company-causes-error.md

 <u>Actual results</u>:

-An error occurs: *Call to a member function getSuperUserId() on null* if no company is associated with customer.
+An error occurs: *Call to a member function getSuperUserId() on null* if no company is associated with the customer.

 ## Apply the patch